dinuionica/Halite-Bot/README.md

     -> if he can, he will conquer it.<br>

 -------------------------------------------------------------------------------
-Implemented functions:
+# Implemented functions:
-    - get_move - assigns the move to the current square (only for squares with strenght other than 255)
+- get_move - assigns the move to the current square (only for squares with strenght other than 255)<br>
-    - get_move_max - assigns the move to the current square (only for squares with strength equal to 255)
+- get_move_max - assigns the move to the current square (only for squares with strength equal to 255)<br>
-    - check_neighbor_diagonal - check if a square is given as a parameter is a neighbor on the diagonal of the square on which the function is called
+- check_neighbor_diagonal - check if a square is given as a parameter is a neighbor on the diagonal of the square on which the function is called<br>
 - find_nearest_enemy_direction - find the nearest enemy square or
-    neutral, in one of the four cardinal directions
+neutral, in one of the four cardinal directions<br>
-    - heuristic - calculates the efficiency of the square, determining the ratio production / strength, if this ratio is possible
+- heuristic - calculates the efficiency of the square, determining the ratio production / strength, if this ratio is possible<br>
-                - if not possible, the maximum potential damage is calculated taking into account the overkill feature of the game
+            - if not possible, the maximum potential damage is calculated taking into account the overkill feature of the game<br>
-    - find_allied_neighbours - returns a list of all your allied neighbors the given square, including the neighbors on the diagonal.
+- find_allied_neighbours - returns a list of all your allied neighbors the given square, including the neighbors on the diagonal.<br>
-    - find_all_neighbours - returns a list of all neighbors of a square, including those on the diagonal, regardless of owner
+- find_all_neighbours - returns a list of all neighbors of a square, including those on the diagonal, regardless of owner<br>
-    - find_neighbour_list_enemy - build the list of enemy neighbors on the cardinal directions of the given square as a parameter
+- find_neighbour_list_enemy - build the list of enemy neighbors on the cardinal directions of the given square as a parameter<br>
 - get_direction_to_square - returns the direction it should follow
-    the given square as a parameter to reach the given given square as parameter
+the given square as a parameter to reach the given given square as parameter<br>
 -------------------------------------------------------------------------------
 # Sources of inspiration:
  The official forum (http://2016.forums.halite.io/) represented the point of